BillLoic/nyan-cat-in-terminal/README.md

 1. Clone the repo.
 2. Install FFMpeg and make sure it's in the PATH.
 3. Run `nyancat.py` and enjoy.
+(Script will play the theme on and on.)

 ## Embedding as an Easter Egg!